Ayton, Edmund Sidney

 Occupation:

 Edmund left his estate of £122 16s 6d to his father, so was probaby not married.
-Here is his grave in the Netherlands.
+His mother died in 1982, followed to year’s later by his father in 1984

 Military Service